webhdx/PicoBoot/README.md

 # PicoBoot

-This is a long awaited IPL replacement modchip for Nintendo GameCube.
+This is long awaited IPL replacement modchip for Nintendo GameCube.<br />
 It's open source, cheap and easy to install.

 Join Discord Server to get support and discuss new features: